 Finally, before the deletion of the legal person in the trade register, the annual accounts for all previous financial years will have to be made public.
 However, it is not that far yet.
 For the time being, turbo liquidation is not only fast and cheap, but also a scheme that is being abused by some.
 Nevertheless creditors can file claims successfully.

-Our lawyers regularly advise and litigate on turbo liquidations.
-Do you have a question?
+Our lawyers regularly advise and litigate on turbo liquidations of Dutch BV's and other legal entities.
+Do you have a question about the legal status of a Dutch company?
 Call us to make an appointment for a non-binding informative meeting, in which we can indicate what we can do for you.
 It is not without reason that our motto is: "Your problem, our concern."

 Hein Kernkamp will gladly help you further.